compono/idibu-api/UPP/README.md

 <h1>What is UPP?</h1>
 <p>UPP stands for Universal Posting Page.
 Essentially it's all ready PHP page with idibu multiposting functionality giving you all the options you need to use with your system.
 All needed to be done here is to style up the page, so it looks like it was developed by you, but you can have posting working in your system within minutes!
-We try to make it as easy and as functional as possible by including our <a href="http://support.idibu.com/default_import/Knowledgebase/Article/View/24/0/quotas-set-up---period-based">quota</a> and <a href="http://support.idibu.com/default_import/Knowledgebase/Article/View/15/0/force-posting">force posting</a> functionalities in the provided posting page.</p>
+We try to make it as easy and as functional as possible by including our <a href="http://support.idibu.com/default_import/Knowledgebase/Article/View/24/0/quotas-set-up---period-based">quota</a> and <a href="http://support.idibu.com/default_import/Knowledgebase/Article/View/15/0/force-posting">force posting</a> functionalities in the provided posting page.<br><br>
+Once the field in UPP page will be filled, the user will be asked to complete the posting by providing fields specific to chosen boards using <a href="https://github.com/oneworldmarket/idibu-api/blob/master/api-v3/pcp.md" target="_blank" >post completion page.</a></p>
 <h1>How to use it?</h1></p>
 <p>Simply make a call to a link below with required parameters.
 To make it super smooth you will need to map a few idibu parameters with your own variables.</p>
 <h1>Posting URL</h1>
 <p><br />All parameters can be provided in either a traditional HTTP GET or POST fashion and must be URL encoded.
 POST is recommended to get past any character count limits typical for GET method.
-For example, in order to provide the hash, sender ID and job title into the system located at partners.idibu.com, you should use the following URL:
+For example, in order to provide the hash, sender ID and job title into the our system, you should use the following URL:
 <br /><br /><a class="linkification-ext" title="Linkification: http://www.idibu.com/clients/upp/index.php?hash=<b>yourhash</b>&amp;<b>email=sender_email</b>&amp;jobTitle=test%20title" href="http://www.idibu.com/clients/upp/index.php?hash=1c6ce766d9d7c297ca77dda753f7e2a2&email=bart@idibu.com&jobTitle=test%20title">http://www.idibu.com/clients/upp/index.php?hash=yourhash&amp;senderId=123&amp;jobTitle=test%20title</a><br /><br />
 In theory with the link above you could have an almost <b>instant integration</b> with little dev work required.
 Once that is live you'd just need to work on styling and parameter mapping and you have a fully functioning multiposting system on your ATS!</p>
 <h1>Styling</h1>